Overcoming NIMBY

 We’ve all seen commercials that feel staged and lack authenticity.
 Such approaches seldom resonate deeply enough to incite real change in attitudes and behaviors—an objective Andel was keenly aware of.
 Thus, the decision was made to adopt a documentary-style approach, featuring genuine NIMBY individuals candidly expressing their concerns about living near wind turbines.

-Assessing the Aftermath
+Assessing the aftermath

 As the old saying goes, “money makes the world go round.”
 Yet, to usher in the green transition, local support, not just money, is paramount in overcoming installation hurdles.
 So, has Andel’s campaign succeeded in reshaping perceptions?
 With over a year gone since its launch, now is an opportune moment to reflect on its impact—not only on Andel’s brand awareness, given its relative novelty upon launch, but also on any tangible business ramifications.